Reviews You Can Rely On

 Should You Buy the Meriwool Merino 250 Long Sleeve?

 For the price of entry, this layer is truly exceptional: a quality, 100% Merino wool base layer at a fraction of the cost of every other Merino layer we tested and researched.
-We were happy and a little surprised to report that this top's performance exceeds its price tag, offering great value and more affordable thermoregulation.
-Other tops may have more performance-driven features, but this top keeps things simple to deliver you a quality and reasonably priced product.
+I'm happy and a little surprised to report that this top's performance exceeds its price tag, offering great value and more affordable thermoregulation.
+At the end of the day, I like to keep things simple.
+I want gear that works without too much fluff.
+The Meriwool Merino top accomplishes this objective perfectly.
+Other tops may have more performance-driven features, but this one delivers on quality at a reasonable price.
 If you're looking to experience for yourself just why Merino products are hyped as must-haves when it comes to technical base layers, the Meriwool Merino 250 is an excellent choice to seriously consider.

 meriwool merino 250 long sleeve - you might expect some concessions based on cost alone, but this...

-You might expect some concessions based on cost alone, but this quality top performs nearly as well as our top-contenders for a much more reasonable price.
+You might expect some concessions based on cost alone, but this quality top performs nearly as well as the top-contenders for a much more reasonable price.

 Credit: Jill Rice